 You should note that a standard deduction of 30% of the rental income is offered to you straight away.

 In addition to this, you can avail of a deduction under Section 24(b) to cover the interest paid on a loan that you may have taken for the construction, extension, repair, or reconstruction of your commercial property.

 A lot of people think that this deduction is allowed only on residential property, but it can also be availed on your let-out commercial property.
 For further inquiries, you must contact the best commercial developers in India.

 When you have bought a commercial property and are using it fully or partially for the purpose of your own business or profession, such a portion of the property will not come into your tax purview as an individual but will be counted in the business’s taxation.

 Here, you can set off the amount spent on the repair and maintenance of the property against your business income.

-Remember that the deduction for home loan principal amount under Section 80C of the Income Tax Act is not applicable to commercial properties.
+Remember that the deduction for the home loan principal amount under Section 80C of the Income Tax Act is not applicable to commercial projects.
 Only residential properties are eligible for this deduction.

-You can save this tax burden by investing the net consideration of such sale in residential property and get deduction under Section 54F.
+You can save this tax burden by investing the net consideration of such a sale in residential property and getting a deduction under Section 54F.

 Such residential property should be held for more than 24 months.
 There are certain institutions that issue capital gain bonds; you can invest this profit in such capital gain bonds in order to avail of a deduction under Section 54EC of the Income Tax Act.